emanbuc/StayAtHomeSK4F/README.md

 ## Inspiration (Why)
 The project was created during the hackathon [EUvsVirus](https://euvsvirus.org) by a team of three.
 We are three parents with children aged between 2 and 4 who try to reconcile work duties with the family life.
 When The European Commission lauched a pan-European hackathon in order to develop innovative solutions for coronavirus-related challenges, we were already struggling day by day to find hacks to manage remote working, social distancing, business lockdown and school closure.

+In the second week of March, the Italian government ordered the closure of all schools and kindergartens.
+The following day we started taking our children to the office.
+The company transformed a meeting room into a the "Kids Room" where you could work and toke care of your childern at the same time.
+The Children could also play togheter.

+###PICTURES AND VIDEO

 When The European Commission lunch a pan-European hackathon in order to develop innovative solutions for coronavirus-related challenges we were already struggling to find hacks every day to manage remote working, social distancing, school lockdown.

 Sharing our thought with colleagues, relatives, friends and other groups of parents, we realized that all families with children forced to stay at home are facing similar problems to ours.
 This situation can be difficult to manage and can create tension and disconfort in both adults and children.